dlotterman/metal_code_snippets/documentation_stage/demo_documentation/demo_follow_along.md

-# Equinix Metal Demo "Follow-along" documentation
+# Equinix Metal Demo "Follow-along" Documentation

 This document is intended to be used as a resource to "follow along" with while attending a demo of the Equinix Metal platform.